Lowcountry hospitals pausing, rescheduling vaccine appointments due to change in dose shipments

 CHARLESTON, S.C.
 (WCBD) – Healthcare systems across the Lowcountry are having to make adjustments to vaccine appointments and schedules because of changes in the amount of vaccine they are receiving from the state.

-“All the health systems are dealing with this the same way and you know sometimes folks have to cancels appointments and that’s understandable,” says Dr. Oliverio.
+“All the health systems are dealing with this the same way and you know sometimes folks have to cancels appointments and that’s understandable,” said Dr. Oliverio.

-During a statewide briefing, DHEC officials say vaccine supply and shipping issues are occurring within distributers.
+During a statewide briefing this week, DHEC officials said vaccine supply and shipping issues are occurring in the distribution.
 Dr. Oliverio says it’s a problem causing major uncertainty for hospitals.

-“It’s not necessarily one to one if I request one hundred doses,” he says.
-“I am not guaranteed to get a hundred doses.”
+“It’s not necessarily one to one if I request one hundred doses,” he said “I am not guaranteed to get a hundred doses.”

-The shipping change from the state level, breaking distribution into multiple shipments throughout the week.
+The shipping change from the state level breaks distribution into multiple shipments throughout the week.
 With a new shipment arriving Wednesday, Dr. Oliverio says Roper St. Francis was able to lift the pause on new appointments.

 “That way we know we can give vaccine until probably Tuesday or Wednesday next week so then the cycle starts all over again,” says Dr. Oliverio.